All about the history of Biscarrosse

 Biscarrosse in the Middle Ages

 On July 2, 1277, Regnault Thibaut, son of the King of England, issued the first legal document attesting to the privileges of the inhabitants of Biscarrosse.
-This charter was drawn up to put an end to the dispute with Sire de Pommiers, the neighboring lord.
-Biscarrosse was known as a simple village of resin growers, with a modest castle dating back to the 12th century.
+This charter was drawn up to put an end to an existing dispute with Sire de Pommiers, the neighboring lord.
+Biscarrosse, a simple village of resin growers, was known for its modest 12th-century château.

 Renovated into a Renaissanceit has seen the passing of many lords, whose names adorn some of the street signs.
 From 1486 to 1676, the privileges granted to the inhabitants were maintained by French monarchs, including Louis XIV.
 Biscarrosse’s economic activity remains essentially based on cutting pine trees in the Landes forest, as well as fishing and livestock farming.